Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 Judicial System and Trade Legislation

-In general, the judicial system upholds the sanctity of contracts, but if a government-affiliated entity is involved, judgments tend to favor the local partner.
+In general, the judicial system upholds the sanctity of contracts but, if a government-affiliated entity is involved, judgments tend to favor the local partner.
 U.S. firms should consult with a local attorney and develop relationships with Uzbekistani partners before entering the market.